 The usual time for Baptism/Confirmation/First Communion is at the Easter Vigil Mass.

-Adults – 18 and over: Please see the page on the Rite of Christian Initiation of Adults
+Adults – 18 and over: would go through the Rite of Christian Initiation of Adults

 The Eucharist is the source and summit of the Christian life.
 At Mass, the People of God gather in Christ’s name; sing and praise the Lord; listen to the Word of God and connect it to their daily lives; and gather around the Lord’s table to offer thanksgiving for and be nourished by the Body and Blood of Jesus, in order to go forth to announce the Good News and glorify the Lord in the midst of their everyday joys and sorrows.